freeCodeCamp/freeCodeCamp/guide/english/c/data-types/index.md

  * short, which is a less commonly used but still available integer data type
  * long, which gives a wide range of integer values
  * long long, which gives an overkill range of integer values but is still sometimes useful.
-* We also have some options for our floating point values:
+* We also have some options for our floating-point values:
- * float is the basic floating point value, storing 6 decimal places
+ * float is the basic floating-point value, storing 6 decimal places
  * double takes double the memory and gives 15 decimal places
  * long double takes even more memory and gives 19 decimal places
 * Picking the right data type is important and gives the programmer a lot of control over the program at a low level.